home / writing

 What does ‘better’ mean?
 I’d argue we find improvement when we discover patterns that represent our work more efficiently, intuitively, or clearly.

-The first major shift happened when I realized most of my if-else chains weren’t about control flow so much as they were about destructuring data and handling different shapes.
+The first major shift happened when I realized most of my if-else chains weren’t about control flow.
+They were about destructuring data and handling different shapes.
 Instead of asking “what should I do in this situation?”, I started asking “what shape is my data, and how do I handle each shape?”

 Here’s an example of what I used to write: